Retail Site Selection Data Stack: POI to Spend

 Start With POI Quality and Geofencing

 Every site-selection stack starts with the venue definition.
 If the POI record uses a centroid instead of a true polygon, if a mall tenant shares the parent polygon, or if multiple tenants occupy one address without clean unit boundaries, traffic attribution will drift.
 Require polygon provenance, category taxonomy, open/close dates, brand normalization, and duplicate-resolution rules before reading visit counts.
-The OpenStreetMap ecosystem, commercial POI providers, and property records can all help triangulate reality, but no single source is perfect.
+The OpenStreetMap ecosystem, commercial POI providers, and property records can all help triangulate reality, but no single source is perfect: multi-source verification is the durable architecture.

 Foot Traffic and Mobility: Read the Panel, Not the Hype

 Foot traffic can reveal daypart, dwell, repeat visitation, cross-shopping, and catchment patterns.
 But the signal depends on panel coverage, consent provenance, and visit classification.
 Ask for daily unique devices in the trade area, confidence intervals for small venues, and how the vendor handles employees, passersby, parking lots, and adjacent stores.
-The 2026 geo-panel audit and foot traffic panel sizing explain why current panel math should be evaluated market by market.
+The foot traffic panel sizing guide explains why current panel math should be evaluated market by market, not from a national headline count.

 Spend Panels and Demand Validation

 Spend panels answer a different question than traffic: whether a market monetizes.
 A busy corridor may underperform for your category if basket size, income fit, or competitor density is wrong.
 Card or receipt panels help validate category demand, share shift, and post-opening ramp.
 Use them with caution: panel composition, merchant normalization, online/offline splits, and refund handling all matter.
-For CRE and investor workflows, connect this to commercial real estate due diligence and property data due diligence.
+Connect to commercial real estate signals when the decision is investor-grade.

-Public anchors such as U.S. Census demographic tables and local economic data help sanity-check vendor panels.
+Public anchors such as U.S. Census demographic tables and BLS QCEW employment data help sanity-check vendor panels.
 If every commercial panel says a trade area is premium but census and lease comps disagree, slow down before signing.

 A Practical Operating Model for Expansion Teams